ucnl/ucnl.github.io/documentation/EN/RWLT/RWLT_Users_Manual_en.md

 - divers leaving the navigation base (a figure formed by buoys on the water surface): the most stable operation of the system is achieved inside the navigation base.
 In some approximation, the relative position of the diver and the navigation base is estimated by the parameters **DOP** and **TBA**.
 Position in the immediate vicinity of one of the buoys or directly behind it is also unfavorable.
 - large vessels, especially those with deep draft, may interfere with the passage of the acoustic signal.

 ### 2.2.2.
-Configuration for working with divers pinger beacon
+Configuration for working with pinger beacon

 **THIS SECTION IS UNDER DEVELOPMENT**